 - Press Start

 It will take some time for the bootable USB to be ready.
 And once it is, eject the pen drive and use it to flash Windows 11 on the laptop of your choice.
-Again, it is not advisable to run this build on your primary device.
+Follow this guide to install Windows 11 on unsupported hardware:

 And finally, here’s everything new on the Windows 11 —